 In 2022, private sector investment commitments (including concession arrangements) reached USD 91.7 billion, equivalent to 0.25% of the gross domestic product (GDP) of all low- and middle-income countries (the World Bank, 2023).
-Given the scope, there is a need to research the history to better understand how the concession arrangements have evolved, identify trends, and вул. Кіото, 19, м. Київ, 02156, Україна ORCID: 0000-0001-7631-8013 m.dyadenko@knute.edu.ua identify factors that contribute to success or may lead to failure in concession.
+Given the scope, there is a need to research the history to better understand how the concession arrangements have evolved, identify trends, and identify factors that contribute to success or may lead to failure in concession.
 This can help to avoid mistakes in future and develop more effective concession agreements.
 The research of concession arrangements can also help develop new and innovative ways of providing public services and infrastructure, which can be particularly important in countries with limited resources or in countries needing to attract private sector investment.
 Additionally, such knowledge can help to understand the nature of concession and identify ways to improve accountability and transparency of arrangements.
 This is important to ensure compliance of concessions with public interests and their effective management.

-Copyright © The Author(s).
-This is an open access article distributed under the terms of the Creative Commons Attribution License 4.0 (https://creativecommons.org/licenses/by/4.0/)
+Copyright © 2024, The Author(s).
+This is an open access article distributed under the terms of the Creative Commons Attribution License 4.0 (CC-BY) International license, (https://creativecommons.org/licenses/by/4.0/)